lorinbaum/lorinbaum.github.io/_posts/2024-02-03-towards-insanely-great-ai.md

 ![](/assets/untrained_log_softmax_with_slope.png)

 To determine the change overall and not just the change after the log function, the derivative is scaled by the derivative of the function following it, which is -1.
-This is *chainrule*.
+This is *chainrule*:
-So:

 $$